Dedifarmer/minecraft-performance-modpack-for-legacy-versions/readme.md

-the first version will be for 1.12.2 forge later maybe older versions
+the first version will be for 1.12.2 forge.

+later maybe older versions